datacommonsorg/docsite/api/rest/v2/node.md

 ## Examples

-### Example 1: Get all "in" properties for a given node
+### Example 1: Get all incoming arcs for a given node

-Get the properties of the node with DCID `geoId/06` by querying all in properties with the `<-` symbol.
+Get all incoming arcs of the node with DCID `geoId/06` by querying all properties with the `<-` symbol.
+This returns just the property labels.

 Parameters:
 {: .example-box-title}